Behind the scenes in Malvern Museum

 Malvern Museum is a member of the Association of Independent Museums (AIM).
 Our work is supported by staff at Worcestershire County Museum.

 The museum was awarded full accreditation in 2009 by Museums, Libraries and Archives (MLA).
-We have repeated this achievement in 2013 although the awarding body is now Arts Council England (ACE).
-Accreditation provides evidence that the museum has satisfied professional standards.
+We repeated this achievement in 2013 and again in 2017, although the awarding body is now Arts Council England (ACE).
+Accreditation provides evidence that the museum meets professional standards.
 These national standards cover governance, caring for collections, and visitors’ services.

 In 2010 the museum won the Outstanding Volunteer-run Museum Award in the West Midlands, acknowledging the cheerful, efficient efforts of all our volunteers.